daattali/oldschool-github-extension/README.md

 And many other UI fixes such as fix the text width of issue counters and issue label, fix the whitespace of issues, add a slight background to README title, and more.

+## Limitations

+A common question is whether the repository sidebar can be moved to be above the main code section, like it was previously.
+Unfortunately that is not possible (or extremely difficult).
+This extension can change the look of existing items on the page, but it cannot change the layout of the page by moving things around.

 ## Screenshots

 #### 3, 4, 5: add row separators, use classic buttons, remove circular images